Gender roles among the Indigenous peoples of North America: Apache

-Eastern Woodland Societies
+Eastern Woodland societies

 Eastern Woodland communities vary widely in whether they divide labor based on sex.
-In general, like in the Plains nations, women own the home while men's work may involve more travel.
-Narragansett men in farming communities have traditionally helped clear the fields, cultivate the crops and assist with the harvesting, whereas women hold authority in the home.
+In general, as in the Plains nations, women own the home while men's work may involve more travel.
+Narragansett men in farming communities have traditionally helped clear the fields, cultivate the crops, and assist with the harvesting, whereas women hold authority in the home.
 Among the Lenape, men and women have both participated in agriculture and hunting according to age and ability, although primary leadership in agriculture traditionally belongs to women, while men have generally held more responsibility in the area of hunting.
-Whether gained by hunting, fishing or agriculture, older Lenape women take responsibility for community food distribution.
+Whether gained by hunting, fishing, or agriculture, older Lenape women take responsibility for community food distribution.
 Land management, whether used for hunting or agriculture, also is the traditional responsibility of Lenape women.

 Historically, a number of social norms in Eastern Woodland communities demonstrate a balance of power held between women and men.
 Men and women have traditionally both had the final say over who they would end up marrying, though parents usually have a great deal of influence as well.

 Hopi

-The Hopi (in what is now the Hopi Reservation in northeastern Arizona) are traditionally both matriarchal and matrilineal, with egalitarian roles in community, and no sense of superiority or inferiority based on sex or gender.
-Both women and men have traditionally participated in politics and community management, although colonization has brought patriarchal influences that have seen changes in the traditional structures and formerly-higher status of women.
-However, even with these changes, matrilineal structures still remain, along with the central role of the mothers and grandmothers in the family, household and clan structure.
+The Hopi (in what is now the Hopi Reservation in northeastern Arizona) are traditionally both matriarchal and matrilineal, with egalitarian roles in the community, and no sense of superiority or inferiority based on sex or gender.
+Both women and men have traditionally participated in politics and community management, although colonization has brought patriarchal influences that have seen changes in the traditional structures and formerly higher status of women.
+However, even with these changes, matrilineal structures still remain, along with the central role of the mothers and grandmothers in the family, household, and clan structure.